There is no “Definitive Guide to Optimum Health.”

 Do you remember the parable of the Buddha walking one night with his friend Ananda?

-The one where it was late and the Buddha was tired and Ananda was worried because they had no food and it was getting cold and dark, and they had no place to sleep for the night?
+The one where it was late and the Buddha was tired and Ananda was worried because they had no food and it was getting cold and dark, and they had no place to sleep?

 It’s such a beautiful story.

-Because they meet an old man on their way and Ananda asks: “how far until the next village?”
+Because they meet this old man on their way and Ananda asks: “how far until the next village?”

 And the man says: “another mile.”